 Introduction to Food Microbiology

-In this article, I'd like to introduce you to the fascinating world of food microbiology.
-Specifically, we'll explore the remarkable connection between Gram staining and various properties of microorganisms that will be incredibly useful for beginners in this field.
+In this article, I'd like to introduce the remarkable connection between Gram staining and various properties of microorganisms that will be incredibly useful for beginners in this field.
 When studying microbiology, one of the first things we learn is Gram staining.
 You might think that this article will be a just another explanation of Gram staining(borering!), but you're in for a surprise.
-This article promises to be a dramatic encounter for those embarking on their journey into food microbiology.
-By reading this, you'll gain a deep understanding of the relationship between Gram staining and essential microbial properties that you'll encounter in the field of food microbiology, such as drug resistance, secondary contamination in the environment, principles of selective media, the infectivity and toxin types of foodborne pathogens, and more, all connected!
+By reading this article, you'll gain a deep understanding of the relationship between Gram staining and essential microbial properties that you'll encounter in the field of food microbiology, such as resistance to chemical agents, secondary contamination in the environment, principles of selective media, the infectivity and toxin types of foodborne pathogens, and more, all connected!

 Read more